Table of Contents

 Next.js is a popular open-source framework for building server-side rendered (SSR) and static websites with React.
 It is built on top of Node.js and provides a robust environment for developing modern web applications.

-Incremental Static Regeneration (ISR) is a technique used in web development to enhance the performance and scalability of static websites or pages generated by static site generators.
+Incremental Static Regeneration (ISR) is used in web development to enhance the performance and scalability of static websites or pages generated by static site generators.
 It allows for selective regeneration of specific parts of a website instead of regenerating the entire site each time new content is added or updated.

 Project Description

-- For the backend we used Ruby on Rails (6.1.4) + Spree (4.4.0).
+- For the backend, we used Ruby on Rails (6.1.4) + Spree (4.4.0).

-- For the frontend we used Next.js + Next.js Commerce (v1).
+- For the front, we used Next.js + Next.js Commerce (v1).

 What problem we encountered with Next.js